zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/upgrading-via-docker.md

     ```bash
     docker run -it -p 8080:8080 \
-     -v /path/to/liferay-home:/mnt/liferay \
+     -v /new-version/liferay-home:/mnt/liferay \
      liferay/portal:7.3.0-ga1 \
      -e LIFERAY_UPGRADE_PERIOD_DATABASE_PERIOD_AUTO_PERIOD_RUN=true
     ```

-    The `-v /path/to/liferay-home:/mnt/liferay` arguments bind mount the `/path/to/liferay-home` folder on the host to `/mnt/liferay` in the container.
+    The `-v /new-version/liferay-home:/mnt/liferay` arguments bind mount the `/new-version/liferay-home` folder on the host to `/mnt/liferay` in the container.

     The parameter `-e LIFERAY_UPGRADE_PERIOD_DATABASE_PERIOD_AUTO_PERIOD_RUN=true` triggers the database upgrade processes to run.

 1. In the console or log, confirm successful database upgrade and DXP startup.
 Upgrade process messages report starting and completing each upgrade process.
 A message like this one indicates DXP startup completion:

-    ```
+    ```bash
     org.apache.catalina.startup.Catalina.start Server startup in [x] milliseconds
     ```